petersjared5/Chicago-Transit-Authority-Case-Study/README.md

 **The Case for Congestion Pricing**
   1. High crash rates near the Loop during peak hours.
-     - Crash hot spots are centered near the Loop or other near by areas.
+     - Crash hotspots are centered near the Loop or other near by areas.
   2. Increased CTA bus delays due to congestion during peak hours.
      - Crashes peak during morning and evening rushhours.